 Oia Castle is one of the most popular sunset spots in Santorini, based on that I think you can imagine how crowded this place gets around sunset.
-Now multiply it with three!
+Now multiply it by three!
 It is really that crazy!
 So if you’re planning to shoot there during sunset, you will have a very, very hard time.

-If you still want to try, then plan to get there at least 3-4 hours before the sunset to secure your spot and do not move until the sunset is finished.
+If you still want to try, then plan to get there at least 3-4 hours before the sunset to secure your spot, and do not move until the sunset is finished.
 Oh, and expect to share the experience with at least 300 other people in a tiny place.

 I’ve seen many overcrowded places during my travels but this one was one of the worsts!
-Instead of fighting with hundreds of other people during sunset, I recommend to come here early in the morning when there is literally no one around.
+Instead of fighting with hundreds of other people during sunset, I recommend coming here early in the morning when there is literally no one around.
 And don’t worry, I will share another (better) spot for sunset soon!

 Although this spot is called Oia Castle, don’t expect a normal castle at this place.
-Unfortunately it was destroyed in an earthquake and only a part of the old watchtower survived.
+Unfortunately, it was destroyed in an earthquake and only a part of the old watchtower survived.

-So there is no castle in reality, just the ruins of the castle but the view is really beautiful from there so it’s absolutely worth visiting.
+So there is no castle, in reality, just the ruins of the castle but the view is really beautiful from there so it’s absolutely worth visiting.
 Be prepared that this spot is usually super windy so it won’t be easy to shoot with flowy skirts or dresses.

 Location on Google Maps: Oia Castle

 If you want to see a beautiful sunset without having to fight with the crowds, head over to the Byzantine Castle Ruins instead of going to Oia Castle!